bleakgrey/Transporter/README.md

 * libssl-dev

-Run these commands to configure the build environment and run some tests:
+Run these commands to configure the build environment:

     meson build --prefix=/usr
     cd build
-    ninja test

 Finally, install and execute with: